Review RCM

 A high percentage of preventive maintenance routines in many companies are non-value adding and often counter-productive.

 They are typically based on manufacturers' recommendations and take no account of how the equipment is operated or its criticality.
-They are also largely time-based routines rather than condition-based.
-The approach uses RCM logic in reverse starting with the tasks.

-RCM decision logic is applied to each preventive maintenance task to see if it is technically applicable and worth doing.
 If so, it is further checked to see if the task frequency is appropriate.
 Tasks that do not meet RCM decision logic criteria are amended or deleted.

 Further checks are made for obvious omissions and to ensure, for example, that any safety features are properly maintained.